-- 1. This chair will perform at it's best on firm, even surfaces such as concrete, asphalt and indoor flooring. - Although equipped with suspension, the performance can be substantially reduced on uneven surfaces and rough terrain. - Do not operate the chair on sand, loose gravel or soil.
+- 1. This chair will perform at optimum on firm, even surfaces such as concrete, asphalt and indoor flooring. - 2.
+Although equipped with suspension, the performance can be substantially reduced on uneven surfaces and rough terrain. - 3.
+Do not operate the chair on sand, loose gravel or soil.

 Doing so may damage wheels, bearings, axles, motors or loosen fasteners.